Gardening for beginners, a resource guide to help you learn how to start a garden or add to your homestead.

 Her book goes into extensive detail about all aspects of herbal healing, including a medicinal herbal reference guide, how to identify and harvest herbs (including those you grow and those in the wild), and how to make your own home remedies from herbs.

-Although Lost Book of Remedies does not go into detail about how to grow herbs, it discusses plants that are easy to grow and would be a great companion to the Backyard Healing Herbs guide I mentioned previously (#5 above).
+Although Lost Book of Remedies does not go into detail about how to grow herbs, it discusses plants that are easy to grow and would be a great companion to Medicinal Herbs by Rosemary Gladstar guide I mentioned previously (#4 above).

 Lost Book of Remedies is definitely a valuable resource for anyone looking to improve their knowledge in identifying and using plants for healing purposes.